A survey on spectral conditions for some extremal graph problems: Extremal spectral problem for Tur a n type

 Let $n=rs +t$ where $0\le t<r$ and $s= \lfloor n/r \rfloor$.
 Hence the Tur\'{a}n graph $T_r(n)$ has $t$ parts of size $s+1$ and $r-t$ parts of size $s$, and we can compute that

 and

 With the help of the observation in (\ref{eqdeng}), the spectral Tur\'{a}n theorem implies that

+Thus the bound of spectral Tur\'{a}n Theorem \ref{thm460} implies the edge bound of the classical Tur\'{a}n Theorem \ref{thmturanstrong}.
+To some extent, this interesting implication has shed new lights on the study of spectral extremal graph theory.
+In addition, the main difficulty in this relation lies in deducing the implication of case of equality, since we can not get $\lambda (G)=\lambda (T_r(n))$ by using $\lfloor \frac{n}{2} \lambda (G) \rfloor \le \lfloor \frac{n}{2} \lambda (T_r(n)) \rfloor$.
+We would like to thank Vladimir Nikiforov for pointing out to us this observation.

-In 2013, He, Jin and Zhang \cite[Theorem 1.3]{HJZ2013} proved the signless Laplacian spectral version of the Tur\'{a}n theorem, which improved Theorem \ref{thm212} showing by Abreu and Nikiforov since $q(T_r(n))\le 2 \left(1- \frac{1}{r}\right)n $.
-However, if $r$ divides $n$, then $q(T_r(n))= 2 \left(1- \frac{1}{r }\right)n $.
+Recall that Abreu and Nikiforov (Theorem \ref{thm212}) provided a signless Laplacian spectral version of Wilf's theorem, namely $q(G)\le 2 \left(1- \frac{1}{r}\right)n$ for every $n$-vertex $K_{r+1}$-free graph $G$.
+In 2013, He, Jin and Zhang \cite[Theorem 1.3]{HJZ2013} proved further that $q(G) \le q(T_r(n))$.
+Their result is regarded as the signless Laplacian spectral version of the strong Tur\'{a}n theorem.
+Since $q(T_r(n))\le 2 \left(1- \frac{1}{r}\right)n $, and if $r$ divides $n$, then $q(T_r(n))= 2 \left(1- \frac{1}{r }\right)n $, we know that Theorem \ref{thmHJZ} improved the result of Abreu and Nikiforov and the result of Wilf as well.
 Moreover, they also illustrated that the signless Laplacian spectral version implies the original Tur\'{a}n theorem.

 \begin{theorem}[He--Jin--Zhang \cite{HJZ2013}] Let $G$ be a $K_{r+1}$-free graph of order $n$.
 Then

 equality holds if and only if $r=2$ and $G=K_{s,n-s}$ for some $s$, or $r\ge 3$ and $G=T_r(n)$. \end{theorem}